-The Fund plans to pays out dividends to shareholders annually.
+The Fund plans to pay out net income investment, if any, to shareholders annually.
 The Fund distributes its net capital gains, if any, to shareholders annually.
 The Fund may make distributions on a more or less frequent basis.
 The Fund reserves the right to declare special distributions, including if, in its reasonable discretion, such action is necessary or advisable to preserve the status of the Fund as a regulated investment company under Subchapter M of the Code, to avoid imposition of income or excise taxes on undistributed income.